Skip Ribbon Commands

 • Infections of the hand and upper limb

-• Common degenerative conditions and diseases of the hand and wrist
+• Degenerative and inflammatory arthritis affecting the hand and wrist

 • Replantation surgery